Sensor Allocation and Online-Learning-based Path Planning for Maritime Situational Awareness Enhancement: A Multi-Agent Approach: Proposed Sensor Allocation and Path Planning Approach

 where ${D}^c_{t,\tau}(j,k)= \mathbbm{1}(a^c_{t,\tau}=j)\{ u^c_{t,\tau}(k,a^{\overline{c}}_{t,\tau})-u^c_{t,\tau}(j,a^{\overline{c}}_{t,\tau})\}$ defines the instantaneous regret when agent $c$ has not played action $k$ instead of action $j$.
 Through Eq.~\eqref{eq:origin_probability}, it is noteworthy that there is a significant influence of the outdated regret $\Hat{D}^c_{t,\tau-1}(j,k)$ on the instantaneous regret $\Hat{D}^c_{t,\tau}(j,k)$.
 It causes a slow convergence speed for our proposed path planning algorithm.
 Meanwhile, due to a high mobility environment like maritime environment, our proposed path planning algorithm is required to converge at a CE with a high speed.
 Therefore, like~\cite{Long2022}, we employ a forgetting factor for updating $ \Hat{D}^c_{t,\tau}(j,k)$ in the following.

 where $\lambda \in [0;1]$ is the forgetting factor.
 Here, the influence of outdated regret values over the instantaneous regret will be regulated by $\lambda$.
-In addition, the forgetting factor's advantages have been demonstrated in our previous work~\cite{Long2022}.
+In addition, {}{the advantages of forgetting factor $\lambda$} have been demonstrated in our previous work~\cite{Long2022}.
 As a result, the probability that agent $c$ plays an action $k$ in the next iteration at time step $t$ is computed by:

 where $\mu$ is a normalizing factor to ensure that the probability $\pi^c_{t,\tau+1}$ sums to $1$.
 Then, the probability that action $j$ is chosen by agent $c$ in the next iteration is given by: